3DMPR -- A robust morphological approach for applying phase retrieval in proximity to highly-attenuating objects in CT: Results

 \subsection{Boundary Preservation}

-To quantify the method's ability to preserve high contrast material boundaries, and the amount of over-blurring it avoids, we explore the simple and well-characterised dataset of an aluminium pin submerged in water.
-This dataset was recorded on a \unit{50}{\micro\meter} pixel Hamamatsu CMOS flat panel detector (C9728DK-10) using a microfocus X-ray source (THE-Plus from X-RAY WorX, Gmbh) with a silver transmission target at a tube voltage of \unit{35}{\kilo V_p}.
-The mean X-ray energy was determined by comparing $\mu$ values of water measured in CT at the radial depth of the aluminum pin, resulting in a mean energy of \unit{19.58}{\kilo e \volt}.
+To quantify the method's ability to preserve high contrast material boundaries and avoid over-blurring, we explore the simple and well-characterised dataset of an aluminium pin submerged in water.
+This dataset was recorded on a \unit{50}{\micro\meter} pixel Hamamatsu CMOS flat panel detector (C9728DK-10) using a microfocus X-ray source (THE-Plus from X-RAY WorX Gmbh) with a silver transmission target at a tube voltage of \unit{35}{\kilo V_p}.
+The mean X-ray energy was determined by comparing $\mu$ values of water measured in CT at the depth of the aluminium pin, resulting in a mean energy of \unit{19.58}{\kilo e \volt}.
 The source-to-object distance was \unit{0.96}{\meter} with the source-to-detector distance set to \unit{2.40}{\meter}, resulting in a 2.50 times magnification and effective propagation distance of \unit{0.576}{\meter}.
 CTs were reconstructed with 3,271 projections at 0.11 degree increments using filtered back projection in a fan beam geometry\cite{aarle_fast_2016, van_aarle_astra_2015}.
-For this sample, material A is taken to be water, $\mu=$ \unit{84.72}{\meter^{-1}} and $\delta=6.00\times10^{-7}$, while material B is the comparatively high-Z aluminium, $\mu=$ \unit{985.86}{\meter^{-1}} and $\delta=1.42\times10^{-9}$ \cite{schoonjans_xraylib_2011}.
+For this sample, material A is taken to be water, $\mu=$ \unit{84.72}{\meter^{-1}} and $\delta=6.00\times10^{-7}$, while material B is the comparatively high-Z aluminium with parameters $\mu=$ \unit{985.86}{\meter^{-1}} and $\delta=1.38\times10^{-6}$ \cite{schoonjans_xraylib_2011}.